Hagent embraces slow luxury backpacks sparking high demand

 The house of handcrafted leather backpacks introduces high-quality, timeless pieces that transcend fashion trends

 Crafting a Hagent backpack isn't just a process; it's a journey that intertwines artistry and heritage.
-Each stitch tells a story and the waiting list is a testament of true craftsmanship,”VIENNA, AUSTRIA, December 4, 2023 /EINPresswire.com/ -- Hagent, the house of handcrafted leather backpacks, enters the quiet luxury bag market by introducing high-quality, timeless pieces that go beyond fashion trends.
+Each stitch tells a story and the waiting list is a testament of true craftsmanship”VIENNA, AUSTRIA, December 5, 2023 /EINPresswire.com/ -- Hagent, the house of handcrafted leather backpacks, enters the quiet luxury bag market by introducing high-quality, timeless pieces that go beyond fashion trends.

 — Daniel Hayden, Founder and Art Director of Hagent.